-- (1) Messrs.
-Harrison and Kasbekar are the only named executive officers who have satisfied the age and/or service eligibility requirements for retirement under the plans. - (2) Amounts shown for the ORP, the SSIP and the Split-Dollar and Deferred Compensation Replacement Benefit Agreement for the named executive officers assume payment as a lump sum as of December 29, 2019.
+- (1) Mr. Harrison is the only named executive officer who has satisfied the age and/or service eligibility requirements for retirement under the plans. - (2) Amounts shown for the ORP and the SSIP for the named executive officers assume payment as a lump sum as of December 31, 2021.
 Participants in the ORP and the SSIP may elect to receive payments in equal monthly installments over a period of 10, 15 or 20 years.
-The amounts of the installments are based on the discount rates specified in the plans. - (3) Amounts shown for the Annual Bonus Plan (other than a Change in Control) were calculated using the actual level of achievement of the performance goals for 2019.
-Amounts shown for the Annual Bonus upon a Change in Control were calculated assuming the achievement of target performance. - (4) Amounts shown for the Long-Term Performance Equity Plan were calculated assuming the achievement of target performance goals for the three-year performance periods ending in 2020 and 2021.
-The amounts were then prorated for the portion of the performance periods Mr. Harrison was employed prior to the date of the triggering event.
-The 2019 one-year transition award amount (other than a Change in Control) was calculated using the actual level of achievement of the performance goals for 2019. - (5) Amounts shown for the Long-Term Performance Plan were calculated using the actual level of achievement of the performance goals for the 2017-2019 performance period and assuming the achievement of target performance goals for the three-year performance periods ending in 2020 and 2021.
-The amounts for the three-year performance periods ending in 2020 and 2021 have been prorated for the portion of the performance periods the executive was employed prior to the date of the triggering event.
+The amounts of the installments are based on the discount rates specified in the plans. - (3) Amounts shown for the Annual Bonus Plan (other than a change in control) were calculated using the actual level of achievement of the performance goals for fiscal 2021.
+Amounts shown for the Annual Bonus Plan upon a change in control were calculated assuming the achievement of target performance. - (4) Amounts shown in all of the columns other than the "Change in Control" column for the Long-Term Performance Equity Plan and the Long-Term Performance Plan were calculated using the actual level of achievement of the performance goals for the fiscal 2019 fiscal 2021 performance period and assuming the achievement of target performance goals for the three-year performance periods ending in fiscal 2022 and fiscal 2023.
+Amounts shown in the "Change in Control" column for the Long-Term Performance Equity Plan and the Long-Term Performance Plan were calculated assuming the achievement of target performance goals for the three-year performance periods ending in fiscal 2021, fiscal 2022 and fiscal 2023.
+The amounts for the three-year performance periods ending in fiscal 2022 and fiscal 2023 were prorated for the portion of the performance periods the executive was employed prior to the date of the triggering event.